HĀWEA CATCHMENT

 The Big Picture

-As part of The Big Picture project, Tukituki Land Care has developed independent, science-backed catchment plans for each of the 17 sub-catchments of the Tukituki River.
+As part of The Big Picture project, TLC has developed independent, science-backed catchment plans for each of the 17 sub-catchments of the Tukituki River.
 These farmer-led plans address key environmental challenges specific to each area while identifying practical, affordable solutions.
 These plans do not impose rules or regulations but they give farmers and catchment groups a roadmap for future planning to improve water quality, boost farm productivity, and open the door to future funding opportunities.

 TLC partnered with environmental planning consultancy Environment, Innovation and Strategy Ltd (EIS), who collected data specific to each sub-catchment, including erosion maps, flow path models, land use capability, soil types, and water monitoring information.
-Alongside the scientific data, in December 2024 TLC hosted workshops for farmers and growers in each sub-catchment to make sure the solutions aligned with the realities of farming and growing in each sub-catchment.
+Alongside the scientific data, in December 2024, TLC hosted workshops for farmers and growers in each sub-catchment to make sure the solutions aligned with the realities of farming and growing in each sub-catchment.

-Hāwea Catchment Plan: Summary
+Hāwea Draft Sub-Catchment Plan: Summary

-Hāwea Catchment Plan: Full Report
+Hāwea Draft Sub-Catchment Plan: Full Report

 Hāwea Catchment Maps

-TUKITUKI FARMER TOOLBOX
+TLC FARMER TOOLBOX

 Tools for the Hāwea Catchment

-As part of The Big Picture, Tukituki Land Care has developed a Farmer Toolbox, designed to support landowners in making informed decisions and enable them to implement changes with confidence, ensuring that time and money are invested wisely.
+As part of The Big Picture, TLC has developed the TLC Farmer Toolbox, designed to support landowners in making informed decisions and enable them to implement changes with confidence, ensuring that time and money are invested wisely.

 -